flash62au/WiTcontroller/README.md

 **Currently functioning:**
 WiTcontroller:

-- Provides a list of discovered SSIDs with the ability to choose one.
+* Provides a list of discovered SSIDs with the ability to choose one.
 When you select one:
-  - If it is one in your specified list (in the sketch), it will use that specified password
+  * If it is one in your specified list (in the sketch), it will use that specified password
-  - If it is a DCC-EX EX-CommandStation in Access Point (AP) mode, it will try to guess the password. <br /> *Warning!* prior to version 1.108 It assumes the it will be the default password.
+  * If it is a DCC-EX EX-CommandStation in Access Point (AP) mode, it will try to guess the password. <br /> *Warning!* prior to version 1.108 It assumes the it will be the default password.
 If you have changed the password it will fail to connect unless you have the SSID *and correct password* listed in `config_network.h`.  <br /> From version 1.108 it will try to connect to a DCC-EX EX-CommandStation with the 'guessed' password on the first attempt.
 Then, if it fails to connect, it will ask for the password on the second attempt.
-  - Otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.)
+  * Otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.) <br /> Entered passwords will be stored in non-volatile memory
-- Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
+* Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
-- Auto-connects to the first found WiThrottle Protocol Server if only one found, otherwise
+* Auto-connects to the first found WiThrottle Protocol Server if only one found, otherwise
-  - Asks which to connect to
+  * Asks which to connect to
-  - If none found will ask to enter the IP Address and Port
+  * If none found will ask to enter the IP Address and Port
-  - Guesses the WiThrottle IP address and Port for DCC-EX EX-CommandStations in Access Point (AP) mode
+  * Guesses the WiThrottle IP address and Port for DCC-EX EX-CommandStations in Access Point (AP) mode
-  - Optionally you can add a #define (a preference) to disable this auto connect feature
+  * Optionally you can add a #define (a preference) to disable this auto connect feature
-- Allows On-the-fly consists/MUs
+* Allows On-the-fly consists/MUs
   Allows assigning commands directly to the 1-9 buttons (in the sketch) (see list below)
-  - This is done in config_button.h
+  * This is done in config_button.h
-  - Latching / non-latching for the function is provided by the roster entry of the WiThrottle server
+  * Latching / non-latching for the function is provided by the roster entry of the WiThrottle server
-- Optionally uses a potentiometer (pot) instead of the rotary encoder
+* Optionally uses a potentiometer (pot) instead of the rotary encoder
-- Optional ability to assign commands directly to the 1-11 additional buttons (in the sketch) (see list below)
+* Optional ability to assign commands directly to the 1-11 additional buttons (in the sketch) (see list below)
-  - These are defined config_button.h
+  * These are defined config_button.h
-- Provides a command **Menu** (see below for full list) including:
+* Provides a command **Menu** (see below for full list) including:
-  - Able to select and deselect locos:
+  * Able to select and deselect locos:
-    - by their DCC address, via the keypad
+    * by their DCC address, via the keypad
-      - On NCE systems, a leading zero (0) will force a long address
+      * On NCE systems, a leading zero (0) will force a long address
-    - from the first 50 locos in the roster (can be increased)
+    * from the first 50 locos in the roster (can be increased)
-  - Able to select multiple locos to create a consist
+  * Able to select multiple locos to create a consist
-    - Able to change the facing of the additional locos in the consists/MUs (via the 'extra' menu after selection)
+    * Able to change the facing of the additional locos in the consists/MUs (via the 'extra' menu after selection)
-  - Able to activate any function (0-31)
+  * Able to activate any function (0-31)
-    - Showing of the roster function labels (from the WiThrottle server if provided)
+    * Showing of the roster function labels (from the WiThrottle server if provided)
-    - Quick access to the functions by pressing #.
+    * Quick access to the functions by pressing #.
 Temporarily enabled via the Extras menu (or permanently enabled in config_button.h)
-    - Limited ability to configure which functions are sent to the first or all locos in a consist (defined in config_button.h)
+    * Limited ability to configure which functions are sent to the first or all locos in a consist (defined in config_button.h)
-  - Able to throw/close turnouts/points:
+  * Able to throw/close turnouts/points:
-    - from the address
+    * from the address
-    - from the first 50 turnouts/points in the server list
+    * from the first 50 turnouts/points in the server list
-  - Able to activate routes:
+  * Able to activate routes:
-    - from their address
+    * from their address
-    - from the first 50 routes in the server list
+    * from the first 50 routes in the server list
-  - Set/unset a multiplier for the rotary encoder
+  * Set/unset a multiplier for the rotary encoder
-  - Power Track On/Off
+  * Power Track On/Off
-  - Disconnect / Reconnect
+  * Disconnect / Reconnect
-  - Put ESP32 in deep sleep and restart it
+  * Put ESP32 in deep sleep and restart it
-  - Option to switch between Single Loco and Consist/MU (Drop before Acquire)
+  * Option to switch between Single Loco and Consist/MU (Drop before Acquire)
-  - Option to save the currently select locos (on multiple throttles) and have them automatically re-acquired on next connection.
+  * Option to save the currently select locos (on multiple throttles) and have them automatically re-acquired on next connection.
-  - Option to disable the heartbeat check
+  * Option to disable the heartbeat check
-- Option to have up to 6 command sequences executed on connection
+* Option to have up to 6 command sequences executed on connection
-- Option to automatically acquire a loco if there is only one loco in the roster
+* Option to automatically acquire a loco if there is only one loco in the roster
-- Have up to 6 throttles, each with an unlimited number of locos in consist. <br/> The default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
+* Have up to 6 throttles, each with an unlimited number of locos in consist. <br/> The default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
-- Limited dealing with unexpected disconnects.
+* Limited dealing with unexpected disconnects.
 It will throw you back to the WiThrottle Server selection screen.
-- The boundary between short and long DCC addresses can be configured in config_buttons.h. <br/> The default is that 127 and below are Short Addresses.
+* The boundary between short and long DCC addresses can be configured in config_buttons.h. <br/> The default is that 127 and below are Short Addresses.
-- The default speed step (per encoder click) can be configured in config_buttons.h
+* The default speed step (per encoder click) can be configured in config_buttons.h
-- The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)
+* The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)
-- Relatively easy to add/use translation files.
+* Relatively easy to add/use translation files.
-- Translations files for German and Italian included.
+* Translations files for German and Italian included.

 **ToDo:**
-- Speed button repeat (i.e. hold the button down)
+* Speed button repeat (i.e. hold the button down)
-- Deal with unexpected disconnects better
+* Deal with unexpected disconnects better
-  - automatic attempt to reconnect
+  * automatic attempt to reconnect
-- Keep a list of IP addresses and ports if mDNS doesn't provide any
+* Keep a list of IP addresses and ports if mDNS doesn't provide any
-- Remember SSIDs and manually entered passwords

 #### Command menu:

-- 0-9 keys = pressing these directly will do whatever has been configured in your ``config_buttons.h`` for them to do, or whatever is the default for that key  (see \# below)
+* 0-9 keys = pressing these directly will do whatever has been configured in your ``config_buttons.h`` for them to do, or whatever is the default for that key  (see \# below)
-- \* = Menu:  The button press following the \* is the actual command:
+* \* = Menu:  The button press following the \* is the actual command:
-  - 1 = Add loco.
+  * 1 = Add loco.
-     - Followed by the loco number, followed by \# to complete.  e.g. to select loco 99 you would press '\*199\#'
+    * Followed by the loco number, followed by \# to complete.  e.g. to elect loco 99 you would press '\*199\#'
-     - or \# alone to show the roster   \# again will show the next page
+    * or \# alone to show the roster   \# again will show the next page
-  - 2 = release loco:
+  * 2 = release loco:
-     - Followed by the loco number, followed by \# to release an individual loco.  e.g. to deselect the loco 99 you would press '\*299\#'
+    * Followed by the loco number, followed by \# to release an individual loco.  e.g. to deselect the loco 99 you would press '\*299\#'
-     - Otherwise followed directly by \#  to release all e.g. '\*2\#'
+    * Otherwise followed directly by \#  to release all e.g. '\*2\#'
-  - 3 = Toggle direction.
+  * 3 = Toggle direction.
-  - 4 = Set / Unset a 2 times multiplier for the rotary encoder dial.
+  * 4 = Set / Unset a 2 times multiplier for the rotary encoder dial.
-  - 5 = Throw turnout/point.
+  * 5 = Throw turnout/point.
-     - Followed by the turnout/point number, followed by the \# to complete.  e.g. Throw turnout XX12 '\*512\#'  (where XX is a prefix defined in the sketch)
+    * Followed by the turnout/point number, followed by the \# to complete.  e.g. Throw turnout XX12 '\*512\#'  (where XX is a prefix defined in the sketch)
-     - or \# alone to show the list from the server   \# again will show the next page
+    * or \# alone to show the list from the server   \# again will show the next page
-  - 6 = Close turnout.
+  * 6 = Close turnout.
-     - Followed by the turnout/point number, followed by \# to complete.  e.g. Close turnout XX12 '\*612\#'  (where XX is a prefix defined in the sketch)
+    * Followed by the turnout/point number, followed by \# to complete.  e.g. Close turnout XX12 '\*612\#'  (where XX is a prefix defined in the sketch)
-     - or \# alone to show the list from the server
+    * or \# alone to show the list from the server
-  - 7 = Set Route.
+  * 7 = Set Route.
-      - Followed by the Route number, followed by \# to complete.  e.g. to Set route XX:XX:0012 '\*60012\#'  (where \'XX:XX:\' is a prefix defined in the sketch)
+    * Followed by the Route number, followed by \# to complete.  e.g. to Set route XX:XX:0012 '\*60012\#'  (where \'XX:XX:\' is a prefix defined in the sketch)
-      - or \# alone to show the list from the server   \# again will show the next page
+    * or \# alone to show the list from the server   \# again will show the next page
-  - 0 = Function button.
+  * 0 = Function button.
 Followed by...
-      - the function number, Followed by \# to complete.  e.g. to set function 17 you would press '\*017\#'
+    * the function number, Followed by \# to complete.  e.g. to set function 17 you would press '\*017\#'
-      - \# alone, to show the list of functions.
+    * \# alone, to show the list of functions.
-  - 8 = Track Power On/Off.
+  * 8 = Track Power On/Off.
-  - 9 = Extras.
+  * 9 = Extras.
 Followed by...
-      - 0 then \# to toggle the action the the \# key does as a direct action, either to show the direct action key definitions, or the Function labels.
+    * 0 then \# to toggle the action the the \# key does as a direct action, either to show the direct action key definitions, or the Function labels.
-      - 1 to change the facing of locos in a consist.
+      * 1 to change the facing of locos in a consist.
-      - 3 to toggle the heartbeat check.
+      * 3 to toggle the heartbeat check.
-      - 4 to increase the number of available throttle (up to 6)
+      * 4 to increase the number of available throttle (up to 6)
-      - 5 to decrease the number of available throttle (down to 1)
+      * 5 to decrease the number of available throttle (down to 1)
-      - 6 to Disconnect/Reconnect.
+      * 6 to Disconnect/Reconnect.
-      - 7 to put into deep sleep
+      * 7 to put into deep sleep
-      - 8 Toggle between Single loco and Consist/MU (Drop before Acquire)
+      * 8 Toggle between Single loco and Consist/MU (Drop before Acquire)
-      - 9 Save the Currently selected locos so they will be automatically acquired on reconnection Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
+      * 9 Save the Currently selected locos so they will be automatically acquired on reconnection Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
- - \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.
+* \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.
        Optionally, you can configure it so that the the Function labels from the roster show

 Pressing the Encoder button while the ESP32 is in Deep Sleep will revive it.